baltejbal/SWATCH/README.md

 </br>

 # Time Commitment
 This project was compleated over a 15 week semester with an average weekly time commitment of 165 minutes a week.
-Some tasks require extra work outside of class, such as soldering and troubshooting.
+Some tasks require extra work outside of class, such as soldering and troubleshooting.

 Assuming that all parts of the project have been acquired this project should take roughly a weekend to complete.
 The materials themselves might take a day or two to arrive depending on the shipping method.
 The actual proccess of assembling and programming should not take longer than 3 days.
 A couple of hours each day can be dedicated towards the different aspects of the project to make time usuage more efficient and effective.
 Here is the time schedule I followed:</br>
 [Time-Schedule](https://github.com/baltejbal/SWATCH/blob/master/ProjectTimeLine.mpp)<br>